CCU-Computing/490-project-clubcentric/README.md

 ## License

-This project is developed as part of an academic course at Stevens Institute of Technology.
+This project is developed as part of an academic course at Coastal Carolina University.

 ---